networkx/nx-guides/content/generators/geometric.md

 The Supercharger data is obtained from supercharger.info, filtered for the Canadian and American Supercharger locations, totaling 385 Opened Superchargers as of April 2017.
-The collected data has been structure into a Networkx Graph which is made up of nested dictionaries keyed on the geohash of each Superchargers GPS coordinates which have been converted into a projected embedding onto the unit square.
+The collected data has been structured into a Networkx Graph which is made up of nested dictionaries keyed on the geohash of each Supercharger's GPS coordinates which have been converted into a projected embedding onto the unit square.
 Node weights are the population of cities for each Supercharger, as a percent of total North American population.